-- Rank Paramedic Assignment Pay Employees in the classification of Fire Engineer and Fire Captain who are assigned to perform paramedic duties shall receive special assignment pay of fourteen percent (14%) of their base rate of pay.
-The parties agree that to the extent permitted by law, Rank Paramedic Assignment Pay is special compensation and shall be reported as such pursuant to Title 2 CCR, Section 571(a)(2) Paramedic Pay - 10 Special Certification Pay Employees who have obtained the following special certifications shall receive special certification pay as follows - a Advanced Paramedic Certification Each employee who possesses a current certification of (1) Advanced Cardiac Life Support, (2) Pediatric Advanced Life Support or Pediatric Education for Pre-hospital Personnel and (3) Pre-Hospital Trauma Life Support or Basic Trauma Life Support shall receive special certification pay of one percent (1%) of their base rate of pay The parties agree that to the extent permitted by law, Advanced Paramedic Certification is special compensation and shall be reported as such pursuant to Title 2 CCR, Section 571(a)(2) Paramedic Pay - b Chief Officer Certification Employees in the classifications of Fire Captain and Administrative Fire Captain who are certified by the California State Fire Marshal's Office as Chief Officer shall receive special certification pay of three percent (3%) of their base rate of pay The parties agree that to the extent permitted by law, Chief Officer Certification is special compensation and shall be reported as such pursuant to Title 2 CCR, Section 571(a)(2) as Recertification Bonus
+- 10. Rank Paramedic Assignment Pay Employees in the classification of Fire Engineer and Fire Captain who are assigned to perform paramedic duties shall receive special assignment pay of fourteen percent (14%) of their base rate of pay.
+The parties agree that to the extent permitted by law, Rank Paramedic Assignment Pay is special compensation and shall be reported as such pursuant to Title 2 CCR, Section 571(a)(2) Paramedic Pay. - 11.
+Special Certification Pay Employees who are licensed paramedics and have obtained the following special certifications shall receive special certification pay as follows: - a.
+Advanced Paramedic Certification Each employee who possesses a current certification of (1) Advanced Cardiac Life Support through the American Heart Association, (2) Pediatric Advanced Life Support through the American Heart Association or Pediatric Education for Pre-hospital Personnel through the American Academy of Pediatrics and (3) Pre-Hospital Trauma Life Support or Basic Trauma Life Support shall receive special certification pay of one percent (1%) of their base rate of pay.